AJ writes articles on a variety of subjects, including the recipes she has tried and loved.

 An International Monetary Fund/European Union bailout of Irish banks, high unemployment, unprecedented redundancies and business closures saw the tripling of Irish people leaving the country between 2008 and 2012.
 Whilst the exodus of Irish to foreign ports gives some relief to the economy, the social scars of further dislocation, dispersal and displacement will again take generations to mend.

 The first Irish Diaspora Policy was launched in March 2015.
-Taoiseach Enda Kenny made a comment at the launch that, “Emigration has a devastating impact on our economy as we lose the input of talent and energy.
+Taoiseach Enda Kenny made a comment at the launch, “Emigration has a devastating impact on our economy as we lose the input of talent and energy.
 We need these people at home.
 And we will welcome them.”
 (6)

 Ireland is finally calling its people home.